Book 8

 A) Answer these questions:

-1. Why was it easy to find interesting work?
+5. Why was it easy for her to find work?

-2. Why did Rose want to work in an office near her parents' house?
+6. Why did she choose the office near her parents’ house?

-5. Why did she want to start working there in three months' time?
+10. Why did Rose say she would start work in three months’ time?

 B) Which words in the story mean the opposite of: